taimoorabbas-dev/taimoorabbas-dev/README.md

 Backend developer with a focus on data systems, automation, and financial tools.

-I care more about real market problems than university assignments — most of what I build comes from looking at how things actually work in finance and industry, then writing code around that.
+I care more about real market problems than university assignments, most of what I build comes from looking at how things actually work in finance and industry, then writing code around that.

 My main interest is the crossection between finance and technology.
-Not fintech as a buzzword — but understanding real market mechanics and building tools that reflect that.
+Not fintech as a buzzword, but understanding real market mechanics and building tools that reflect that.

 ---

 ## What I'm building

+- **PSX Intelligence**
-- **PSX Intelligence** — A Bloomberg-style terminal for Pakistan Stock Exchange.
+- A Bloomberg-style terminal for Pakistan Stock Exchange.
-  Live data, portfolio tracking, and market visualization in Python.
+- Live data, portfolio tracking, and market visualization in Python.
 - Financial data pipelines and automation tools
 - Backend systems that connect to real APIs and real data sources